Prior Use

 • Requires operating hours and failure data.

-• Generally a more difficult path that using certified components.
+• Generally a more difficult path than using certified components.

-• This process can be use to help justify 2S or 2H routes.
+• This process can be used to help justify 2S or 2H routes.

 Example:

-A solenoid valve used successfully for 10 years in similar conditions may by a single operator may be justified under prior use.
+A solenoid valve used successfully for 10 years in similar conditions by a single operating company may be justified under prior use.

 Cited Source: